Jsparrow/jsparrow.github.io/docs/README.md

 ## Latest Release Notes

-We introduced a new comfortable dialog to select Java sources for a subsequent jSparrow refactoring.
+We released a new rule and two new markers!
-Check out the release notes for [jSparrow 4.17.0](/eclipse/release-notes.html#_4-17-0).
+Check out the release notes for [jSparrow 4.18.0](/eclipse/release-notes.html#_4-18-0).

 ## How to reach us?